nicholasdly/salus/README.md

 ## What Is It?

-The Security Identifier Search Engine (or SISE, which I pronounce as _sissy_ for the fun of it) is a local search engine that returns the most relevant financial securities found in a given database based off a user search term or query.
+The Security Identifier Search (or SIS) is a local search engine that returns the most relevant financial securities found in a given database based off a user search term or query.